Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Graph Neural Networks (GNN s ) in Multimodal Learning

-In Fig. \ref{fig:graph-combined}(b), we present three major types of tasks defined on graphs, including: \begin{itemize} \item Node-level tasks.
-These may include node classification, regression, clustering, attributions, and generation. \item Edge-level task.
-Edge classification and prediction (presence or absence) are two common edge-level tasks. \item Graph-level tasks.
-These tasks involve predictions on the graph level, such as graph classification and generation. \end{itemize}
+In figure \ref{fig:graph-combined}(b), we present 3 major types of tasks defined on graphs, including (1) \emph{node-level tasks} - these may include node classification, regression, clustering, attributions, and generation, (2) \emph{edge-level task} - edge classification and prediction (presence or absence) are 2 common edge-level tasks, (3) \emph{graph-level tasks} - these tasks involve predictions on the graph level, such as graph classification and generation.